 These investments reduced energy costs in the first year by more than $376,000, and in recent years the annual savings have been more than $600,000.
 The on-site management team continues to look for more efficient ways to operate the 3-building complex.

-Please note: Narrative information in this profile has been provided by Independence Plaza Investment Group, Inc. or a representative of this facility.
+Please note: Narrative information in this profile has been provided by Alaska Permanent Fund or a representative of this facility.
 Other building information was verified and submitted to EPA at the time of application.
 Building energy performance, operating characteristics, and ownership/management may be subject to change over time.